The North Avenue Irregulars: Plot

 The team changes tactics to try to go after the "bank" that the gangsters use, tailing the mob's deliverymen through town while Hill coordinates using a map at the church office.
-Two gangsters subsequently appear at the church during services and identify one of the women, Claire Porter (Cloris Leachman).
-They report that to their crime boss Max Roca (Frank Campanella) who advises them to threaten intimidation.
+Two gangsters subsequently appear at the church during services and identify one of the women, Claire Porter.
+They report that to their crime boss Max Roca who advises them to threaten intimidation.

 Anne discovers the operation, even as Reverend Hill defends the Irregulars as keeping the gangsters off balance.
 Anne resigns from the secretary position, and soon after, the gangsters firebomb the church.
 Hill is shocked at the gangsters' act, and seems ready to capitulate, but to his surprise, Anne wants to join the fight.
 Resolved, they continue to hammer the gangsters' movements around town.
 Meanwhile, Hill receives word that the pulpit has been declared vacant and North Avenue Presbyterian Church will be discontinued as a church entity.
-Dr. Victor Fulton (Herb Voland), a representative from presbytery, arrives to discuss the closure with Hill.
-Anne picks up two more presbytery representatives at the airport, Dr. Rheems (Ruth Buzzi) and Reverend Wainwright (Ivor Francis).
+Dr. Victor Fulton, a representative from presbytery, arrives to discuss the closure with Hill.
+Anne picks up two more presbytery representatives at the airport, Dr. Rheems and Reverend Wainwright.
 However, while bringing them to the church, she recognizes one of the mob's deliverymen and realizes she may be able to find the bank.
 She tracks the deliveryman to an isolated compound.
 Within minutes, all the Irregulars besiege the location as the gangsters attempt a frantic escape with their bank.
 A demolition derby ensues, the crooks are stopped, and the evidence is seized.

 The following Sunday, Hill's congregation gathers outside the ravaged church while he delivers news of the indictments against the mob and of the closing of the church.
 However, Dr. Fulton steps in to proclaim that North Avenue Presbyterian Church will be rebuilt.
 The youthful band starts the music again as everyone rejoices.